-In today's reading, van Inwagen considers the following sort of argument:
+In today's reading, van Inwagen considers the following sort of argument against God's existence, which is related to but not the same as Mackie's.

 Together, these premises entail that there is no perfectly good and omnipotent being.
 Which, if any, of these premises could be rejected?